openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/unittest_testmacro/unittest_testmacro_package_api/unittest_testmacro_package_macros.md

 ## `@AfterAll` Macro

-Function: Declares a function in a test class as a [Test Lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
+Function: Declares a function in a test class as a [test lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
 The function decorated with this macro runs once after all test cases.

 ## `@AfterEach` Macro

-Function: Declares a function in a test class as a [Test Lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
-The function decorated with this macro runs after each test case.
+Function: Declares a function in a test class as a [test lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
+The function decorated with this macro runs once after each test case.

 ## `@Assert` Macro

-Function: `@Assert` declares an Assert assertion, used within test functions.
-The test case stops if the assertion fails.
+Function: `@Assert` declares an Assert assertion, used inside test functions.
+If the assertion fails, the test case stops.

 1. `@Assert(leftExpr, rightExpr)`: Compares whether `leftExpr` and `rightExpr` have the same value.
 2. `@Assert(condition: Bool)`: Checks whether `condition` is `true`, i.e., `@Assert(condition: Bool)` is equivalent to `@Assert(condition: Bool, true)`.
-3. `@Assert[customAssertion](arguments...)`: Calls the `customAssertion` function with the specified arguments `arguments`.
+3. `@Assert[customAssertion](arguments...)`: Calls the `customAssertion` function with the specified `arguments`.
 For details, see [`@CustomAssertion`](#customassertion-macro).
+4. `@Assert(leftExpr, rightExpr, delta: deltaExpr)`: Enables approximate equality functionality using the `delta` parameter.
+5. `@Assert(leftExpr <comparison_operator> rightExpr, delta: deltaExpr)`: Enables approximate equality functionality using the `delta` parameter.

 ## `@AssertThrows` Macro

-Function: Declares an [Expected Exception Assertion](../../unittest/unittest_samples/unittest_basics.md#expected-exception-assertion), used within test functions.
-The test case stops if the assertion fails.
+Function: Declares an [expected exception assertion](../../unittest/unittest_samples/unittest_basics.md#expected-exception-assertion), used inside test functions.
+If the assertion fails, the test case stops.

 ## `@BeforeAll` Macro

-Function: Declares a function in a test class as a [Test Lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
+Function: Declares a function in a test class as a [test lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
 The function decorated with this macro runs once before all test cases.

 ## `@BeforeEach` Macro

-Function: Declares a function in a test class as a [Test Lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
-The function decorated with this macro runs before each test case.
+Function: Declares a function in a test class as a [test lifecycle](../../unittest/unittest_samples/unittest_basics.md#test-lifecycle) function.
+The function decorated with this macro runs once before each test case.

 ## `@Bench` Macro